Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Discussion

 From \cite{Mendis_1974}, the field-emission-limited potential of a sphere (in Volts) is approximately $|\phi|=910a$, where $a$ is the radius of the sphere in $\mu$m.
 This leads to a restriction on $|q/m|$, which is given by \cite{Northrop_1982} as

 where $d$ is the specific gravity in $\rm{g}/\rm{cm}^{3}$.
-For a grain of a given charge-to-mass ratio, assumed to be spherical, Eq.~(\ref{limit1}) can be re-arranged to constrain the radius according to
+For a grain of a given charge-to-mass ratio, assumed to be spherical, Eq.~(\ref{limit1}) can be rearranged to constrain the radius according to

 where the equality holds if the grain is charged to the field emission limit.
 For $d=1\,\rm{g/cm}^3$ and $|q/m|=2.8\,\rm{C/kg}$, we find that the upper limit on $a$ is about $8.6\,\mu\rm{m}$.
-Grains of these sizes may seem small, but are known to exist in abundance in ring systems.
-Indeed, this size limit is far less restricting than for grains electromagnetically removed from Saturn's rings in the erosion model of \cite{Northrop_1987}, which must be broken down to submicron sizes via micrometeorite bombardment to acquire the necessary charge-to-mass ratios.
+Grains of these sizes may seem small, but are known to exist in abundance in ring systems \citep[e.g.,][]{Showalter_1987}.
+Indeed, this size limit is far less restricting than for grains electromagnetically removed from Saturn's rings in the erosion model of \cite{Northrop_1987}, which must be broken down to submicron sizes via micrometeorite bombardment to acquire the necessary charge-to-mass ratios (on the order of $10^2\,\rm{C/kg}$).
+Assuming that the composition of CSRs is similar, it follows that a broader population of grains are susceptible to electromagnetic removal after acquiring charge than for planetary rings.

-Assuming that the composition of CSRs is similar, we conclude that a broader population of grains are susceptible to electromagnetic removal after acquiring charge than for planetary rings.
-This leads us to conclude that electromagnetic removal due to the ambient planetary magnetosphere constitutes a significant mass-loss mechanism for CSRs.
+Here, we have treated the charge-to-mass ratio as a free parameter, to probe the available parameter space.
+Its range of values is related to the grain size via the field emission limit, and both are dynamic and interdependent.
+The charge-to-mass ratio of a grain depends on the charging environment and may change with time.
+Additionally, since smaller grains are preferentially removed, the distribution of grain sizes in a CSR can change with time.
+This may affect the expected signal in reflected light: for instance, the size distribution affects the scattering behaviour in polarimetry models \cite[e.g.,][]{Veenstra_2025}, which could be relevant for future applications to ringed exomoons.